CtrlK

 Actionability

-The skill provides highly concrete, executable guidance throughout: specific JSON payloads for every API call (TeamCreate, TaskCreate, TaskUpdate, SendMessage), complete agent preamble templates ready to inject, exact state_write/state_read calls with field schemas, and step-by-step shutdown protocols with specific message formats.
-Code examples are copy-paste ready.
+The skill provides highly concrete, executable guidance throughout: specific JSON payloads for every tool call (TeamCreate, TaskCreate, TaskUpdate, SendMessage), exact state_write/state_read invocations, complete agent preamble templates, and step-by-step bash commands.
+The examples are copy-paste ready with realistic data.

 3 / 3